 - It is the responsibility of each search committee member to complete a Disclosure of Potential Conflict of Interest Form (see Appendix A for example) and sign a Confidentiality Agreement prior to completing any reviews of candidate applications to reveal any real, potential, and/or perceived conflicts of interest. - 2.
-The Personnel Committee will use the University of Louisville's Conflict of Interest policies to decide on whether a conflict of interest exists and what course of action should be taken (e.g., replace the member).
-The Faculty and Dean will be notified of the actions taken and reasons for those actions.
+The Personnel Committee will decide on whether a conflict of interest exists and what course of action should be taken (e.g., replace the member).
+The

+Faculty and Dean will be notified of the actions taken and reasons for those actions.